 31 Summer Street, the Bartlett house (c 1870) - Ezekiel Bartlett sold this property to Frederick Willcomb in 1872.
 The decorative brackets under the soffets and porch roof are Italianate, suggesting a mid-century construction.

 63 Turkey Shore Road, the Isaac Foss house (1870) - Mary Appleton, daughter of Isaac and Elizabeth Appleton married, first, Mager Woodbury at 67 Turkey Shore Rd., and had two children.
-He died in October 1837 and she married, second, her neighbor Thomas McMahon on Labor in Vain and had four children.
-She continued to own the old Abraham […]
+Mary Appleton Woodbury died in 1828; He died in October 1837.
+Their daughter Mary married Thomas McMahon at the old Abraham and Elizabeth Soward house at this site. […]

 42 North Main Street, the John Johnson house (1871) - Margaret Kendall sold John A. Johnson this lot on Oct.
 15, 1870.
 The old Fitts residence on the lot was moved to 43 High Street.
 Johnson built a large, elaborate Italianate mansion which remains one of the finest examples of that style in Ipswich.
 The gabled carriage house, complete with cupola and characteristic Italianate details, still remains.
 The Johnson shoe store was down the hill on Market Street.